 Says Who: Athletes and fitness pros.
 Native Americans have used cayenne rubs for centuries to promote blood flow and healing.

 How-To: Although ice is most effective immediately following a workout or injury, heat applications can also help in the hours and days that follow.
 When the bleeding in the injured capillaries has stopped, heat helps the extra blood to be reabsorbed by the body.
 It also relieves constriction in the muscles and prevents further injury by helping to relax them.
-(Note: Heat rubs should never be used in place of a proper warm-up — see “The Art of the Warm-Up” in the October 2009 archives.)
+(Note: Heat rubs should never be used in place of a proper warm-up — see “The Art of the Warm-Up”.)

 Tart Cherry Juice